Conflict-Based Search for Multi-Agent Path Finding with Elevators: Conclusions and Future Work

 \subsection{Experiment 3: Varying Number of Floors}

 The third experiment investigates the effect of varying the number of floors with 3 elevators, where each floor is based on the \texttt{random-16-16-10} map and the number of agents is fixed at $N=11$.
 Fig.~\ref{fig:changefloors}~(a) presents the success rates, showing that both CBS+EC and CBS+EC+MDD-E maintain higher success rates than CBS, and this advantage persists even as the number of floors increases due to the efficient conflict resolution provided by EC.
-However, as the number of floors increases, the average elevator occupied time per agent also increases, leading to more elevator conflicts and leading to a gradual decline in success rates.
-Fig.~\ref{fig:changefloors}~(b) shows that as the number of floors increases, the rate of time spent on MDD-E and related techniques grows significantly.
-When the number of floors exceeds 4, this rate in CBS+EC+MDD-E already surpasses 80\%, indicating that incorporating MDD-E in such scenarios imposes a substantial overhead on the overall search.
+However, as the number of floors increases, the average elevator occupied time per agent also increases, resulting in stronger coupling among agents and a gradual decline in success rates.
+Intuitively, the shared use of elevators introduces a combinatorial growth in potential conflicts as the number of floors increases.
+Fig.~\ref{fig:changefloors}~(b) shows that the runtime ratio spent on MDD-E and related techniques grows significantly with the number of floors.
+When the number of floors exceeds 4, this rate in CBS+EC+MDD-E already surpasses 80\%, indicating that constructing and maintaining MDD-E imposes substantial overhead in such scenarios.